-Chromosome analysis (karyotype) Normal male karyotype No evidence of clinically significant chromosome abnormalities Hemoglobin evaluation Normal hemoglobin fractionation and MCV/MCH results Reduced risk to be a carrier for sickle cell anemia, beta thalassemia, alpha thalassemia trait (aa/ and a-/a-) and other hemoglobinopathies Cystic Fibrosis (CF) carrier screening Negative by gene sequencing in the CFTR gene 1/440 Spinal Muscular Atrophy (SMA) carrier screening Negative for deletions of exon 7 in the SMN1 gene 1/894 Expanded Genetic Disease Carrier Screening Panel attached- 283 diseases by gene sequencing Carrier: Krabbe Disease (GALC) Negative for other genes sequenced.
-Partner testing is recommended before using this donor.
+Chromosome analysis (karyotype) Normal male karyotype No evidence of clinically significant chromosome abnormalities Hemoglobin evaluation Normal hemoglobin fractionation and MCV/MCH results Reduced risk to be a carrier for sickle cell anemia, beta thalassemia, alpha thalassemia trait (aa/ and a-/a-) and other hemoglobinopathies Cystic Fibrosis (CF) carrier screening Negative by gene sequencing in the CFTR gene 1/440 Spinal Muscular Atrophy (SMA) carrier screening Negative for deletions of exon 7 in the SMN1 gene 1/894 Expanded Genetic Disease Carrier Screening Panel attached- 283 diseases by gene sequencing Negative for genes sequenced

-\No single test can screen for all genetic disorders.
+^{}No single test can screen for all genetic disorders.
 A negative screening result significantly reduces, but cannot eliminate, the risk for these conditions in a pregnancy.

-\\Donor residual risk is the chance the donor is still a carrier after testing negative.
+^{}Donor residual risk is the chance the donor is still a carrier after testing negative.

-Patient Name: Donor 5533
+Patient Name: Donor 5539

 Date of Birth:

-Reference #: P0645667
+Reference #: P0661751

 Indication: Carrier Testing

 Test Type: Expanded Carrier Screen (283)

 Minus TSE